spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 If non-ISO8601 format is
 detected, the importer falls back to the dateutil Python library which supports a lot of different formats.
 However, ambiguous formats can be interpreted wrongly.
 For example, 01-03-2020 is interpreted as January 3, 2020.
+If the source file is an Excel file, date cells are interpreted correctly although the way the are shown in Excel can be ambiguous.
 For time durations you can use units "s", "m", "h" and "D", e.g. "4h".
 Integer sequence datetimes allow converting integers into datetimes.
 In this case the user has to specify the time step and time of the first integer.

 .. image:: img/import_editor_column_data_type_menu.png